NYC mayor: Public schools will be all in person this fall - WTMJ

 Associated Press

-New York City schools will be all in person this fall with no remote options, Mayor Bill de Blasio announced Monday.

-“We can’t have a full recovery without full-strength schools, everyone back, sitting in those classrooms, kids learning again,” de Blasio said on MSNBC’s “Morning Joe.”
+New York City Mayor Bill de Blasio promised a return to normal for the nation’s largest public school system on Monday as he announced that classrooms will open for in-person instruction in September with no remote option.

+“It’s time for everyone to come back,” said de Blasio, a Democrat.
+“It’s time for us all to be together.
+It’s time to do things the way they were meant to be done.
+All the kids in the classroom together getting a great education from educators who care, staff members who care.”

-The roughly 1 million students who attend traditional public schools will be in their classrooms with some version of the coronavirus protocols that have been in place in the current academic year, including mask wearing and COVID-19 testing, de Blasio said.
+De Blasio said the roughly 1 million students who attend traditional public schools will be in their classrooms with some version of the coronavirus protocols that have been in place in the current academic year, including mask wearing and COVID-19 testing.

-“It’s time.
-It’s really time to go full strength now,” he said.

 After closing schools in March 2020, New York City was one of the first large U.S. cities to reopen school buildings in the fall of that year, but the majority of parents chose online-only learning for their children.